gunh0/azure-security-hub/README.md

 - [x] 2.3 Ensure that 'Restrict non-admin users from creating tenants' is set to 'Yes'
 - (Manual) 2.13 Ensure 'User consent for applications' Is Set To 'Allow for Verified Applications'
+- [x] 2.14 Ensure That 'Users Can Register Application' Is Set to 'No'

 **3 Security**